-93. On December 30, 2011, the board of directors of Gull Corporation, a calendar year, accrual method C corporation, authorized a contribution of \$50,000 to a qualified charitable organization.
-For purposes of the taxable income limitation applicable to charitable deductions, Gull has taxable income of \$420,000 and \$370,000 for 2011 and 2012, respectively.
-Describe the tax consequences to Gull Corporation under the following independent situations.
+93. On December 28, 2012, the board of directors of Taupe Corporation, a calendar year, accrual method C corporation, authorized a contribution of land to a qualified charitable organization.
+The land (basis of \$75,000, fair market value of \$125,000) was acquired five years ago and held as an investment.
+For purposes of the taxable income limitation applicable to charitable deductions, Taupe has taxable income of \$800,000 and \$950,000 for 2012 and 2013, respectively.
+Describe the tax consequences to Taupe Corporation under the following independent situations.

 - a.
-The \$50,000 donation is made on February 21, 2012, by Gull Corporation. - b.
-The \$50,000 donation is made on April 15, 2012, by Gull Corporation.
+The donation is made on February 21, 2013. - b.
+The donation is made on April 11, 2013.

-94. During the current year, Quartz Corporation (a calendar year C corporation) has the following transactions:

-Income from operations \$450,000

-Expenses from operations 500,000

-Dividends received from ABC Corporation 100,000

-Quartz owns 15% of ABC Corporation's stock.
-How much is Quartz Corporation's taxable income (loss) for the year?

-95. During the current year, Coyote Corporation (a calendar year C corporation) has the following transactions:

-Income from operations \$260,000

-Expenses from operations 285,000

-Dividends received from Roadrunner Corporation 115,000
+94. During the current year, Quartz Corporation (a calendar year C corporation) has the following transactions: Income from operations Expenses from operations Dividends received from ABC Corporation \$450,000 500,000 100,000 Quartz owns 15% of ABC Corporation's stock.
+How much is Quartz Corporation's taxable incom ne (loss) for the year?
+95. During the current year, Coyote Corporation (a calendar year C corpo ration) has the following transactions: Income from operations \$260,000 Expenses from operations Dividends received from Roadrunner Corporation 285,000 115,000 a.

-a.
 Coyote owns 5% of Roadrunner Corporation's stock.
-How much is Coyote Corporation's taxable income (loss) for the year?

-b.
-Would your answer change if Coyote owned 25% of Roadrunner Corporation's stock?

-96. Warbler Corporation, an accrual method regular corporation, was formed and began operations on March 1, 2011.
-The following expenses were incurred during its first year of operations (March 1 - December 31, 2011):

-Expenses of temporary directors and organizational meetings \$25,000 Incorporation fee paid to state 2,000 Expenses incurred in printing and selling stock certificates 10,000 Accounting services incident to organization 12,000 a.
-Assuming a valid election under § 248 to amortize organizational expenditures, what is the amount of Warbler's deduction for 2011?
+How much is Coyote Corporation's touchle in some (less) for the year? a.
+Coyote owns 5% of Roadrunner Corporation's stock.
+How much is Coyote Corporation'sb.
+Would your answer change if Coyote owned 25% of Roadrunner Corporation's stock? taxable income (loss) for the year? b.
+Would your answer change it coyote owned 25% of Roddramer Corporation 5 stock.
+96. Warbler Corporation, an accrual method regular corporation, was form 2012.
+The following expenses were incurred during its first year of operations.
+Expenses of temporary directors and organizational meetings Incorporation fee paid to state Expenses incurred in printing and selling stock certificates Accounting services incident to organization \$25,000 2,000 10,000 12,000 a.

-b.
-Same as a., except that Warbler also incurred in 2011 legal fees of \$15,000 for the drafting of the corporate charter and bylaws.
-What is the amount of Warbler's 2011 deduction for organizational expenditures?
+Assuming a valid election under § 248 to amortize organizational expenditures, what is the amount of Warbler's deduction for b.
+Same as a., except that Warbler also incurred in 2012 legal fees of \$15,000 for the drafting of the corporate charter and bylaws.
+What is the amount of Warbler's 2012 deduction for organizational expenditures?

 97. In each of the following independent situations, determine the corporation's income tax liability.
-Assume that all corporations use a calendar year and that the year involved is 2011.
+Assume that all corporations use a calendar year and that the year involved is 2012.